zosima/start-here/docs/notes.md

   - Recieves various push notifications that tell us to do stuff on the local network

-* An Azure Mobile Services backend
+* A Rails Website
   - Handles push notification tokens and sends pushes
-  - Allows the Android app to add items to the event table
+  - Allows the Android app to add items to the event table via API
-  - Allows the website to ask the Android app to capture a state and notify when it completes

-* A mobile / website (WAWS)
   - UI for starting scenes yourself (mobile)
   - UI for saving scenes (desktop)
   - UI for auto-starting scenes based on triggers (desktop)